 - Cloud Manager determines whether each artifact is an AEM or dispatcher package.

 - Cloud Manager removes all dispatchers from the Load Balancer to isolate the environment during the deployment.Unless configured otherwise you can skip Load Balancer Changes in Dev and Stage Deployments, that is, detach and attach steps in both non-production pipelines, for dev environments, and the production pipeline, for stage environments.This feature is expected to be primarily used by 1-1-1 customers.

-- Each AEM artifact is deployed to each AEM instance via Package Manager APIs, with package dependences determining the deployment order.To learn more about how you can use packages to install new functionality, transfer content between instances, and back up repository content, please refer to How to Work with Packages.All AEM artifacts are deployed to both the author and the publishers.
-Runmodes should be leveraged when node-specific configurations are required.
-To learn more about how the runmodes allow you to tune your AEM instance for a specific purpose, please refer to Run Modes.
+- Each AEM artifact is deployed to each AEM instance via Package Manager APIs, with package dependencies determining the deployment order.To learn more about how you can use packages to install new functionality, transfer content between instances, and back up repository content, please refer to How to Work with Packages.All AEM artifacts are deployed to both the author and the publishers.
+Run modes should be leveraged when node-specific configurations are required.
+To learn more about how the Run modes allow you to tune your AEM instance for a specific purpose, please refer to Run modes.

 - The dispatcher artifact is deployed to each dispatcher as follows: